Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 The area around Gwangalli Beach is full of restaurants, bars, and cafes.
 With so many dining and entertainment options, you’ll easily find something that suits your taste.

-Top tip: If you’re in Busan on a Saturday, don’t miss the Gwangalli M Drone Light Show (see below picture).
-With over 600 drones lighting up the sky, it was one of the highlights of our trip!
+Our top tip: If you’re in Busan on a Saturday, don’t miss the Gwangalli M Drone Light Show (see the picture below).
+With over 700 drones lighting up the sky, it was one of the highlights of our trip!

 Gwangan is well-connected to other parts of Busan, so exploring the city from this neighbourhood is easy.